VOLTTRON/openeis/documentation/developer_doc/unit_testing_applications.md

 You can look at the documentation for `nearly_same` in AppTestBase.py.

-## Running the tests
+## Running a test

-In order to run the test, simply call:
+In order to run the test, call:

     > openeis test applications/utest_applications/your_test_file.py

-## Reading the output
+## Interpreting test output

-If your tests ran successfully, it should read the following:
+Output from a successful test resembles the following:

     nosetests applications/utest_applications/test_applications.py --verbosity=1
     Creating test database for alias 'default'...